philrz/super/docs/formats/bsup.md

 ```
 where
 * `<encoding>` is a single byte indicating whether the body is encoded
-as Super Binary (0), JSON (1), Super JSON (2), an arbitrary UTF-8 string (3), or arbitrary binary data (4),
+as BSUP (0), JSON (1), SUP (2), an arbitrary UTF-8 string (3), or arbitrary binary data (4),
 * `<len>` is a `uvarint` encoding the length in bytes of the body
 (exclusive of the length 1 encoding byte), and
 * `<body>` is a control message whose semantics are outside the scope of
-the base Super Binary specification.
+the base BSUP specification.

-If the encoding type is Super Binary, the embedded Super Binary data
+If the encoding type is BSUP, the embedded BSUP data
-starts and ends a single Super Binary stream independent of the outer Super Binary stream.
+starts and ends a single BSUP stream independent of the outer BSUP stream.

 ### 2.4 End of Stream

-A Super Binary stream must be terminated by an end-of-stream marker.
+A BSUP stream must be terminated by an end-of-stream marker.
-A new Super Binary stream may begin immediately after an end-of-stream marker.
+A new BSUP stream may begin immediately after an end-of-stream marker.
 Each such stream has its own, independent type context.

-In this way, the concatenation of Super Binary streams (or Super Binary files containing
+In this way, the concatenation of BSUP streams (or BSUP files containing
-Super Binary streams) results in a valid Super Binary data sequence.
+BSUP streams) results in a valid BSUP data sequence.

-For example, a large Super Binary file can be arranged into multiple, smaller streams
+For example, a large BSUP file can be arranged into multiple, smaller streams
 to facilitate random access at stream boundaries.
 This benefit comes at the cost of some additional overhead --
 the space consumed by stream boundary markers and repeated type definitions.
 Choosing an appropriate stream size that balances this overhead with the
 benefit of enabling random access is left up to implementations.

-End-of-stream markers are also useful in the context of sending Super Binary over Kafka,
+End-of-stream markers are also useful in the context of sending BSUP over Kafka,
 as a receiver can easily resynchronize with a live Kafka topic by
 discarding incomplete frames until a frame is found that is terminated
 by an end-of-stream marker (presuming the sender implementation aligns
-the Super Binary frames on Kafka message boundaries).
+the BSUP frames on Kafka message boundaries).

 A end-of-stream marker is encoded as follows:
 ```